Warning: This story contains pregnancy by rape, although nothing is explicit.

-She shakes her head slowly.
-"I don't know," she mutters.
+"I don't know," she says.
 She winces as she pulls herself to her feet.
 "But something – something hurts really bad."
 She clutches at her stomach.
 "And it's getting worse."

 Beck is wide awake by now.
 He rolls off the bed and reaches for his clothes.
 "We're going to the hospital," he says.
-She's in too much pain to argue otherwise.
+Tori is in too much pain to argue otherwise.

-After getting dressed himself, he helps her into her clothes, then reaches for her shoes.
+After getting dressed himself, Beck helps Tori into her clothes, then reaches for her shoes.
 "Sit down and I'll help you with your shoes."

-A few moments later, she finds herself lying across the backseat of his truck.
-He pulls on her seatbelt, then gives her one last kiss.
-"I love you," he whispers.
+A few moments later, she finds herself lying across the back seat of his truck.
+He pulls on her seat belt, then gives her one last kiss.
+"I love you," he says.
 "I love you so much."
-He sighs.
+He caresses her cheek.
 "You're going to be all right."

 She prays his words are true.